DreamOfTheRedChamber/system-design-interviews/README.md

 		* Solution: Each physical node associated with a different number of virtual nodes.
 		* Problems: Data should not be replicated in different virtual nodes but the same physical nodes.

-#### Benefits <a id="sharding-benefits"></a>
-* Servers are independent from each other because they shared nothing.
-Each server can make authoritative decisions about data modifications
-* There is no overhead of communication between servers and no need for cluster-wide synchronization or blocking.
-* Can implement in the application layer and then apply it to any data store, regardless of whether it supports sharding out of the box or not.

 #### Challenges <a id="sharding-challenges"></a>
 * Cannot execute queries spanning multiple shards.
 Any time you want to run such a query, you need to execute parts of it on each shard and then somehow merge the results in the application layer.
 	- It is pretty common that running the same query on each of your servers and picking the highest of the values will not guarantee a correct result.